mmahlke/Bioinformatics-with-CRC-cluster/README.md

 [Here](https://slurm.schedmd.com/pdfs/summary.pdf) is a cheat sheet to the basic slurm commands.

+## Requesting an interactive job
 **Let's request an interactive job and leave the login node**

+You can request an interactive session with `srun`.
+Here's and example requesting an interactive job on the htc cluster for 1 hour:

 ```srun -t 01:00:00 --cluster htc --partition htc --cpus-per-task=8 --pty bash```